jared-richard-clarke/student/scheme/interpreters/README.md

 Most **LISP** programs begin life as text files.
 The reader parses text and produces the data structures for the interpreter or compiler.
 **LISP** data is, in many ways, like **JSON** or **XML**.

+## Syntax

+According to the R6RS specification, Scheme syntax is divided into three levels:

+1. *Lexical syntax* describes how a program text is split into a sequence of lexemes.
+2. *Datum syntax*, formulated in terms of the lexical syntax, structures the lexeme sequence as a sequence of syntactic data, where a syntactic datum is a recursively structured entity.
+3. *Program syntax*, formulated in terms of the read syntax, imposes further structure and assigns meaning to syntactic data.

 ## REPL

 Being one of the first high-level programming languages, **LISP** pioneered the **REPL**, the **Read-Evaluate-Print Loop**.